-The Outer Hebrides ADP has identified the strategic priority of 'Assist in the Promotion of Healthy Outer Hebrides' based links to local and national strategies, research and evidence of need, as detailed below.
+The Outer Hebrides ADP has identified to Assist in the promotion of a healthy Outer Hebrides as a strategic priority based on the following local and national links to strategies, research and evidence of need.

 - Communities that are safer and stronger places to live and work because crime, disorder and danger related to drug and alcohol use have been reduced (The Road to Recovery, 2008) - Improve the effectiveness of delivery at a local level (The Road to Recovery, 2008) - Positive public attitudes towards alcohol and individuals better placed to make positive choices about the role of alcohol in their lives (Changing Scotland's Relationship with Alcohol, 2009) - Supporting families and communities (Changing Scotland's Relationship with Alcohol, 2009) - At the local community level, substance misuse problems vary.
 The significant differences in levels of damage between communities are associated with other issues, a major one being the distribution of inequality.
 A key issue in the opinion of many is that, of all areas of investment in addressing substance misuse problems, the community dimension has been the least understood and valued.
-(Approaches to Alcohol and Drugs in Scotland, 2008) - Mental health improvement is being taken forward in the context of the Scottish Government's National Performance Framework.
-This is supported by action to promote solidarity and cohesion, and Government action in key policy areas such as other health-related policies on alcohol, substance misuse, physical activity and health inequalities and areas such as early years, education, older people, homelessness, poverty and social inclusion.
+(Approaches to Alcohol and Drugs in Scotland, 2008) - Mental health improvement is being taken forward in the context of the Scottish Government's National Performance Framework, which is supported by action to promote solidarity and cohesion, and Government action in key policy areas such as other health-related policies on alcohol, substance misuse, physical activity and health inequalities, and areas such as early years, education, older people, homelessness, poverty and social inclusion.
 (Towards a Mentally Flourishing Scotland: Policy and Action Plan, 2009)